ucan-wg/revocation/README.md

     DE -->|proof| BD
 ```

-In this example, Alice MAY revoke any of the UCANs in the chain, Carol MAY revoke the bottom two, and so on.
-If the UCAN `Carol → Dan` is revoked by Alice, Bob, or Carol, then Erin will not have a valid chain for `X` since its proof is invalid.
-However, Erin can still prove the valid capability for `Y` and `Z` since the still-valid ("unbroken") chain `Alice → Bob → Dan → Erin` includes them.
-Note that despite `Y` being in the revoked `Carol → Dan` UCAN, it does not invalidate `Y` for Erin, since the unbroken chain also included a proof for `Y`.
+Here Alice is the root issuer.
+She MAY revoke any of the UCANs in the chain, Carol MAY revoke the two innermost, and so on.
+If the UCAN `Carol to Dan` is revoked by Alice, Bob, or Carol, then Erin will not have a valid chain for the `X` capability, since its only proof is invalid.
+However, Erin can still prove the valid capability for `Y` and `Z` since the still-valid ("unbroken") chain `Alice to Bob to Dan to Erin` includes them.
+Note that despite `Y` being in the revoked `Carol to Dan` UCAN, it does not invalidate `Y` for Erin, since the unbroken chain also included a proof for `Y`.

+Revocations MUST be immutible and irreversible.
+If the revocation was issued in error, a new unique UCAN delegation MAY be issued (e.g. by updating the nonce or changing the time bounds).
+This prevents confusion as the revocation moves through the network and makes revocation stores append-only and highly amenable to caching.

+## Multiple Paths

+Revocation by a particular proof does not guarantee that the principle no longer has access to the capabilty in question.
+If a principal is able to construct a valid proof chain without relying on the revoked proof, they still have access to the capability.
+By real-world analogy, if Mallory has two tickets to a film, and one of them is invalidated by its serial number, she is still able to present the valid ticket to see the film.

+## Consistency Models

+### Eventual Consistency

+This mechanism is eventually consistent and SHOULD be considered the last line of defense against abuse.
+Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

+### Direct Revocation

+While some resources are centralized (e.g. access to a server), others are unbound from specific locations (e.g. a CRDT), in which case it will take longer for the revocation to propagate.

+Every resource type SHOULD have a canonical location where its revocations are kept.
+This list is non-exclusive, and revocation messages MAY be gossiped between peers in a network to share this information more quickly.

 # 3 Format